Charlottesville gave momentum to Confederate monument foes

 PROSECUTING A TAKEDOWN

-It’s illegal in North Carolina to remove Confederate monuments without approval from state lawmakers.
-Protesters in Durham put the law to the test using a ladder and a rope — and found themselves charged with rioting and vandalism.
+A 2015 law in North Carolina essentially prohibits permanent removal of Confederate monuments on public property without approval from state lawmakers.
+Protesters in Durham took matters into their own hands using a ladder and a rope — and found themselves charged with rioting and vandalism.

 It was Aug.
 14, two days after the violence in Charlottesville, when an angry crowd gathered around a monument to Confederate soldiers outside a former courthouse building.
 A woman climbed a ladder and attached a rope to the bronze statue.
 Protesters yanked it down.